rabadzhiyski/business_improvement/content/applications.md

 Not what you need?

-We will work with you to define your most urgent business need and design a tailored data science solution. **Pricing** (KVI' identification, clustering, and price recommendation), store specific SKU selection, **customer segmentation, brand sensitive analysis,** **advanced analytics,** and many more.
+We will work with you to define your most urgent business need and design a tailored data science solution. **Pricing** (KVI' identification, clustering, and price recommendation), store specific SKU selection, **customer segmentation, brand sensitive analysis,** and many more.
 Yes, we've got you covered!

 ------------------------------------------------------------------------